curious-inc/dry-api/README.md

 They are transport agnostic, and protocol agnostic.
 You can run them REST over HTTP, you can run JsonRPC over TCP or HTTP.

+## Clients

+JavaScript: the client runs both browser side, and node side, with identical semantics.

+Swift Client: included in the `clients/swift` folder.
+You can see the whole repo/docs at: <https://github.com/curious-inc/dry-api-swift>

 ## The look

 ```